javedcodes/Responsive-Registration-Form/README.md

 ## Source Code

-You can get complete code with documentation for **Glassmorphism Login Form** by visiting the following link:
+You can get complete code with documentation for **Responsive Registration Form** by visiting the following link:

-**<a href="https://jvcodes.com/responsive-registration-form-in-html-and-css/">Glassmorphism Login Form</a>**
+**<a href="https://jvcodes.com/responsive-registration-form-in-html-and-css/">Responsive Registration Form</a>**

 ## Demo & Video Tutorial